Coronavirus: What You Need to Know

 - Wash your hands frequently and thoroughly with soap and water or use an alcohol hand gel that contains at least 60 percent alcohol.

 - Cover your coughs; Sneeze into your elbow or a tissue and then throw the tissue away and wash your hands.

 - Clean frequently touched surfaces and objects at home like door knobs with soap and water.

 - Avoid frequently touched surfaces in public places, like elevator buttons, door handles and handrails.
 Use a tissue or your sleeve to cover your hand or finger if you must touch such a surface.

-Expect to Stay Home.
-About 80 percent of people who are infected with the coronavirus will have only mild symptoms and will not need to see a doctor, Dr. Saade says.
+About 80 percent of people who are infected with the coronavirus will have mild symptoms and can recover at home without seeing a doctor for treatment, Dr. Saade says.

 Treat Common Symptoms Virtually

 Use UH Virtual Visit to immediately consult with a doctor using a computer or mobile device for everything from colds to infections.

 To create an account, text UHVirtualVisit to 635483 or visit UHhospitals.org/VirtualVisit.